oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 # Retention Indices

-## Example: Calibration Points from a Delimited File
+## Example 1: Calibration Points from a Delimited File

 Let's assume we have a set of calibration points for calculating the [Kovats retention index](https://en.wikipedia.org/wiki/Kovats_retention_index),